must23/av-lab.github.io/5-team.md

 **Prof. Jorge Dias**

 <img src="/assets/img/jorge.jpg"/>
-Jorge Dias has a Ph.D. on EE and Coordinates the Artificial Perception Group from the Institute of Systems and Robotics from the University of Coimbra, Portugal.
+Jorge Dias has a Ph.D. in EE and Coordinates the Artificial Perception Group from the Institute of Systems and Robotics from the University of Coimbra, Portugal.
 He is Full Professor at Khalifa University, Abu Dhabi, UAE and Deputy Director from the Center of Autonomous Robotic Systems from Khalifa University.
 His expertise is in the area of Artificial Perception (Computer Vision and Robotic Vision) and has contributions on the field since 1984.
 He has been principal investigator and consortia coordinator from several research international projects, and coordinates the research group on Computer Vision and Artificial Perception from KUCARS.
 Jorge Dias published several articles in the area of Computer Vision and Robotics that include more than 300 publications in international journals and conference proceedings and recently published book on Probabilistic Robot Perception that addresses the use of statistical modeling and Artificial Intelligence for Perception, Planning and Decision in Robots.
 He was the Project Coordinator of two European Consortium for the Projects "Social Robot" and "GrowMeUP" that were developed to support the inclusivity and wellbeing for of the Elderly generation.

 Email: jorge.dias(at)ku.ac.ae